gabrielchua/le-ft-hack/README.md

 1. Clone this repo

-2. Install the dependencies
+2. Install the dependencies with the following:

 ```bash
 pip install -r requirements.txt
 ```

-3. Download the data from [Kaggle](https://www.kaggle.com/competitions/lmsys-chatbot-arena/data) and add it to the same folder.
+3. Download the data from [Kaggle](https://www.kaggle.com/competitions/lmsys-chatbot-arena/data) and add it to the same folder

-4. Run the following lines
+4. Run the following:

 ```bash
 python prepare_ft_dataset.py